Understanding Task Representations in Neural Networks via Bayesian Ablation: Analyses

 \section{Analyses}

-One central advantage of the ablation mask distribution is its ability to distinguish between causally relevant and merely incidental activations of representational units.
-In this section, we apply a suite of information-theoretic measures to quantify key properties of the task representations, including the distributedness of task representations and their manifold complexity, the degree of task polysemanticity, and task representational similarity.
-All analyses were performed on 10 separately trained instances of the ISC-model.
+While the central advantage of the AMD is its ability to distinguish between causally relevant and merely incidental activations of representational units, it also has a secondary advantage of reformulating task representation vectors into probability distributions, which opens a suite of various analytic tools.
+In this section, we explore the application of information-theoretic measures and optimal transport theory to quantify several properties of the task representations.
+All analyses were performed on 10 separate instances of the ISC-model.